Key Lime Protein Shake

 Overview:

-Here is a fun and easy Banana Nut Protein Muffin recipe that will give you great post-workout fuel and protein!
+Here is a fun and easy recipe for Banana Nut Protein Muffins to give you great post-workout fuel and protein!
 These wonderfully moist and delicious muffins are perfect for taking to work, throwing in your gym bag, or giving to the kids.

 I cannot tell you how convenient it is to have a bunch of muffins like this pre-made!
 They are there when you need them—when you are “angry” and about to eat something stupid.
 What do you know?
 There they are!